Dexter7677/Dexter7677/README.md

 ### Hi there 👋

+### Brief intro:
+- An Engineering graduate, who loves to do hands on multiple technologies.
+- I have been mostly involved with mobile platforms, majorly iOS.
+My experince have introduces me to responsibilities from creating apps from scratch to handling teams & projects.
+- 🔭 Currently working as Technical desinger, doing POCs and analysing features for product enhancements.

 <!--
 **Dexter7677/Dexter7677** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.